 Port number Protocol Used By Notes 22 Required for ssh-push and ssh-push-tunnel contact methods.
 67 TCP/UDP DHCP Required only if clients are requesting IP addresses from the server.
 69 TCP/UDP TFTP Required if server is used as a PXE server for automated client installation.

-Port number Protocol Used By Notes 80 TCP НТТР Required temporarily for some bootstrap repositories and automated installations.
-Port 80 is not used to serve the Web UI.
-443 ТСР HTTPS Web UI, client, and server and proxy (tftpsync) requests.
+80 ТСР HTTP Required temporarily for some bootstrap repositories and automated installations.
+443 ТСР HTTPS Serves the Web UI, client, and server and proxy (tftpsync) requests.
 4505 ТСР salt Required to accept communication requests from clients.
 The client initiates the connection, and it stays open to receive commands from the Salt master.

+Port number Protocol Used By Notes

-4506 ТСР salt Required to accept communication requests from clients.
+4506 TCP salt Required to accept communication requests from clients.
 The client initiates the connection, and it stays open to report results back to the Salt master.
-5222 ТСР osad Required to push OSAD actions to clients.
-5269 ТСР jabberd Required to push actions to and from a proxy.
-25151 ТСР Cobbler

-1.3.2.
+25151 TCP Cobbler

+5.2.4.2.
 External Outbound Server Ports